Summit Vs. Summit XT: Off-road Electric Longboards

-After a long-anticipated wait, Summit XT is here!
-This high-performance e-board has some crazy specs and a lot of similarities to our Summit model.
+After a long-anticipated wait, Summit v2 & Summit XT v1 is here!
+These off-road electric longboards have some amazing features and a lot of similarities..
 So many similarities, that we’ve created a Summit series within our line-up.
 Summit & Summit XT have belt drive systems, similarly shaped decks, double kingpin trucks, 6″ all-terrain wheels and the option to change out the AT wheels for street wheels.

-Our Summit model is our entry-level all-terrain e-board.
+Our Summit model is our entry-level all-terrain electric longboard.
 If you’re just starting out with electric longboards and want to ride off-road, then our Summit model is going to be everything a beginner needs to have fun riding on surfaces other than pavement and sidewalks.
-You’ll have more than enough battery range, speed and comfort on uneven surfaces.
+You’ll have enough battery range, speed and comfort when riding off-road.

-Summit XT is going to give you all of the same benefits, but you’ll get extra everything – extra torque & speed, extra weight capacity and extended battery life.
+Summit XT is going to give you all of the same benefits, but you’ll get extra everything – extra torque, speed, weight capacity and extended battery life.
 It’s our Summit model on Steroids!

 Comparing the motors